 I live in Ayrshire, Scotland, but in the past I have also resided in the English cities of Plymouth and Bristol (for four and six years respectively), spent four years as a child in Helensburgh, and twelve years in the County Antrim town of Carrickfergus.
 I am married with two sons.

 As well as teaching Scottish based courses for Pharos Teaching and Tutoring Ltd (www.pharostutors.com) I have also tutored for the University of Strathclyde's Genealogical Studies Postgraduate Programme (www.strath.ac.uk/genealogy/).
-In addition I am a published author of several book titles (see https://britishgenes.blogspot.co.uk/p/my-books.html) and am a regular contributor to several genealogy magazines, such as Who do You Think You Are, Family Tree, Discover Your Ancestors - in the past I have also previously written articles, columns and reviews for Your Family Tree, Family History Monthly, Practical Family History, Discover my Past England, Discover My Past Scotland, Your Family History, Ancestors, History Scotland and Irish Roots magazines.
+In addition I am a published author of several book titles (see https://britishgenes.blogspot.co.uk/p/my-books.html) and am a regular contributor to several genealogy and history magazines, such as Who do You Think You Are, Family Tree, Discover Your Ancestors and Scotland Magazine - in the past I have also previously written articles, columns and reviews for Family History Monthly, Your Family Tree, Practical Family History, Discover my Past England, Discover My Past Scotland, Your Family History, Ancestors, History Scotland and Irish Roots magazines.
 I have also written for various other newspapers and magazines such as the Scotsman, the Herald, Scottish Memories, the Official Windows Magazine, Breathe and Dogs Monthly.

 From October 2012 I have been a regular user forum member of the Public Record Office of Northern Ireland (www.nidirect.gov.uk/proni), and from May 2013-May 2017 I was a Director of the Scottish Archive Network Ltd trust (www.scan.org.uk).
 I am also a member of the Association of Professional Genealogists (www.apgen.org).